Spartacus-shoulder-kinematics-dataset/shoulder-kinematics/README.md

 **NOTE**: If the frame was built on the left side, it should be built properly like done for the left side segment.
 In the case of the humerus, the **humerus_x_direction** should be `vec(GH>EM)^vec(GH>EL)` to guarantee a postero-anterior direction. the other directions should remain the same.
+If ones wants to ignore that, the **side_as_right** column should be set to True.

 ### Computing biomechanical directions from landmarks